jgm/pandoc/doc/org.md

   Pandoc follows the LaTeX exporter in that it allows markup in the description.
-In contrast, the Org-mode HTML exporter treats reads the description as plain text.
+In contrast, the Org-mode HTML exporter treats the description as plain text.

 - LATEX_HEADER: arbitrary lines to add to the document's preamble.
   Contrary to Org-mode, these lines are not inserted before the